-N3/N4 Applications of Mathematics
+National 3/4 Applications of Mathematics

 In this Course, and its component Units, there will be an emphasis on skills development and the application of those skills.
 Pupils are required to pass all 3 units and the final Added Value Test in order to achieve a course award.

-Lifeskills Mathematics: Managing Finance and Statistics
+Applications of Mathematics: Managing Finance and Statistics

 The general aim of this Unit is to develop skills that focus on the use of mathematical ideas and strategies that can be applied to managing finance and statistics in straightforward real-life contexts.
 This includes using skills in budgeting as well as skills in organising and presenting data, to explain solutions and/or draw conclusions.
-The Outcomes cover aspects of finance and statistics in real-life situations requiring mathematical reasoning.

-Lifeskills Mathematics: Geometry and Measures
+Applications of Mathematics: Geometry and Measures

 The general aim of this Unit is to develop skills that focus on the use of mathematical ideas and strategies that can be applied to geometry and measurement in straightforward real-life contexts.
 This includes using skills in interpreting and in using shape, space and measures to determine and explain solutions.
-The Outcomes cover aspects of geometry and measurement in real-life situations requiring mathematical reasoning

 We use a wide variety of teaching approaches and resources to engage pupils fully in the learning experience.
 Individual, paired and group-work is encouraged through the use of: